 Intangible assets acquired separately are capitalised at cost or, if acquired as part of a business combination, at fair value as at the date of acquisition.
 Amortisation is charged on a straight line basis over the expected useful lives of the assets.
 Intangible assets are reviewed for impairment annually.

 The following rates are applied by the Company:

-Asset class Amortisation rate
+Asset class

-Contract related intangible assets 20 years Software 4 to 8 years
+Contract related intangible assets Software Contract Advances